PSModule/Sodium/README.md

-# PSModuleTemplate
+# Sodium

-A PowerShell module template that can be used to create new modules.
+A PowerShell module that provides `Sodium.Core` and `libsodium` functionality.

 ## Prerequisites